freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/project-euler/problem-153-investigating-gaussian-integers.md

 To distinguish them from Gaussian integers with $b ≠ 0$ we call such integers "rational integers."

-A Gaussian integer is called a divisor of a rational integer n if the result is also a Gaussian integer.
+A Gaussian integer is called a divisor of a rational integer $n$ if the result is also a Gaussian integer.

 If for example we divide 5 by $1 + 2i$ we can simplify in the following manner: